 This is when you see the loud fireworks, Dragon / Lion dances with special food items, all with intricate meaning and designed to 'shoo away the bad and welcome in the new!'

 - The Solar calendar begins around February 4th, and is called Li Chun which means Beginning of Spring.
 This is where the New Year begins with a new ruling animal taking charge for the next 12 months.

-- For 2020 the Solar Year begins February 4th, and is Geng Zi - Yang Metal Rat Year.
+- For 2021 the Solar Year begins February 3rd around 10.58pm (I would say be ready for the 4th) and is Xin Chou - Yin Metal Ox Year.

 The best way to remember this is to think of it in everyday terms, and consider that both celebrations work together, they simply do it in different ways.

-The Lunar year comes first, we could say it is like when Ikea comes to your town, and they have a Grand Opening with lots of PR, food, parties and general hullabaloo all around...
-It is the date everyone remembers... but the store is actually in prep mode getting ready for it's main opening.
+The Lunar year is like when Ikea comes to your town, and they have a Grand Opening with lots of PR, food, parties and general hullabaloo all around...
+It is the date everyone remembers... but the store was actually in prep mode getting ready for this grand opening before.

-We would then liken the Solar year as being the main opening of Ikea after the parties have played out, balloons deflated and celebrations are over.
+We would then liken the Solar year as the workhorse opening of Ikea, not so much about the parties, balloons and celebrations.
 This is when the real work begins and when the Feng Shui of a space is set for the next year.

 Chinese New Year is a time of celebration, it is a time of loving connections, new beginnings and amazing opportunities.
 Start the day with a wonderful activity that is personal to you and your family, wear some red items and give thanks for all the wonders in your life.